civl-verifier/civl-verifier.github.io/doc.md

 Invariants are useful to express the possible interference and thus set up the context for refinement checking.

-In this section we explain the two main forms of invariants supported by CIVL: location invariants and yield invariants.
+In this section we explain the two main forms of invariants supported by Civl: location invariants and yield invariants.

 ## Location Invariants